What is Clinical Psychological Science?

 What will I learn in this degree program?

-Through academic and applied experiences, you will develop an in-depth understanding of clinical psychological science—a psychological science aimed at promoting health and well-being as well as measuring, understanding, preventing, and reducing human suffering.
-Our coursework will introduce you to the breadth of activities our field engages in across the translational spectrum—from translating basic laboratory science to human application, from proven efficacious treatments to implementing these interventions to maximize public health impact, etc. You will learn a broad array of research methods, psychological theories, and cutting-edge findings from psychological and brain sciences subdisciplines (e.g., cognitive science, developmental psychology, behavioral neuroscience) with the potential for human application.
-Through interdisciplinary coursework in neighboring disciplines, you will learn about methods, frameworks, and findings in data analytics and modeling, life sciences, and public health and policy that can be leveraged to address pressing psychological problems.
-Through applied experience, you will integrate your knowledge and skills spanning the translational spectrum and apply these toward research with the potential for human application or patient care in mental and behavioral health service settings.
+Through academic and applied experiences, our coursework will introduce you to a broad array of research methods, psychological theories, and cutting-edge findings from psychological and brain sciences’ subdisciplines (e.g., cognitive science, developmental psychology, and behavioral neuroscience) all aimed at understanding the factors that contribute to psychological dysfunction and those that support human thriving.
+Interdisciplinary coursework will allow you to learn about methods, frameworks, and findings in mental healthcare, data analytics, life sciences, and public health that can be leveraged to address the pressing psychological problems of today.
+Applied experiences in clinical science labs and internships at local treatment centers will help you integrate your knowledge and practical skills and apply these toward your own clinical research or direct patient care in mental and behavioral health settings.

-Our Clinical Psychological Science B.S. students are prepared for graduate training in psychological and brain sciences (i.e., its subdisciplines, e.g., clinical psychological science, developmental psychopathology, neuroscience, dissemination and implementation science) and neighboring disciplines (e.g., public health, social work, counseling, mobile health technologies, psychiatry).
-Moreover, this degree is designed to boost your competitiveness for advanced bachelor-level positions in health care (e.g., program evaluator, technician, specialist) and post-baccalaureate paid research positions in psychological and brain sciences.
+Our Clinical Psychological Science B.S. students are prepared for graduate training in psychological and brain sciences (i.e., its subdisciplines: clinical psychological science, developmental psychopathology, neuroscience, dissemination and implementation science, and others) and neighboring disciplines such as public health, social work, counseling, mobile health technologies, and psychiatry.
+Moreover, this degree is designed to boost your competitiveness for advanced bachelor-level positions in healthcare (e.g., program evaluator, technician, case manager) and post-baccalaureate paid research positions in psychological and brain sciences.